 – Encourage safety practices among the customers

-In case you build a mobile-only banking app, you should consider all the regulations.
+In case you build a mobile banking app only for smartphone use, you should consider all the regulations.
 If the app complies with them, it means that a lot of possible vulnerabilities are already covered.
 Also, don’t forget about GDPR, Open Banking initiative, and other country-specific requirements and regulatory institutions.
 For example, the UK has FCA (financial conduct authority).

-If you are to create a digital-only banking app, you better acquaint yourself with some bright examples of successful neobanks (yes it’s another fancy word for a digital bank).
+If you are to create a digital-only banking app, you better acquaint yourself with some bright examples of successful neobanks.
+What makes the best mobile app, and why are these digital solutions so popular?

-Monzo is a UK-based mobile-only digital bank that wins customers over with its intuitive interface, variety of features, and appealing visuals.
+Monzo is a UK-based digital-only banking app that wins customers over with its intuitive interface, variety of features, and appealing visuals.
 Monzo provides the following functionality: splitting checks with friends, sending money, keeping track of debts, sorting out salaries, fee-free cash withdrawals, and much more.
 With its direct competitor — Revolut — Monzo reigns supreme in the banking digitalscape of the UK.

 N26 is a German neobank that functions in most countries of the EU zone, the US, and Switzerland.
 It also plans to expand to Brazil.
 The mobile bank’s key customers are freelancers and self-employed.
 N26 is a distilled version of the digital-only bank that offers all neobank essentials but doesn’t go over the top with automatic roundups for savings, IFTTT integration, etc.